Reduce Stress / Find Comfort (and Dairy-Free Mac & Cheese!)

 My food philosophy is this: I hate labels.
 They stink.
 They force a person to define themselves in very rigid terms, beat themselves up if they suddenly eat something that doesn’t fit that definition, and I know I never want to have to label what “kind” of diet I subscribe to.
 Being dogmatic about anything, for me, just doesn’t work.
 Being flexible does.

 I like this idea.
-And, in reality, I don’t know a single person who subscribed to any specific way of eating 100% of the time.
+And, in reality, I don’t know a single person who subscribes to any specific way of eating 100% of the time.
 I often identify myself as a vegan, but that doesn’t stop me from having a slice of birthday cake, on occasion, or even a little fish from time to time.
 And yet, by using this term, which is defined objectively, I expose myself to feeling of guilt or inadequacy when I do diverge from the party line… and somehow I know that’s not part of achieving an optimal, healthy relationship with food and nutrition.

 The Oily Truth